researchdata-se/docs.researchdata.se/docs/metadata/datacite-xml.md

 ### PublicationYear (M)

-The year when the data was or will be made publicly available. (occurrences: 1)
+The year when the resource was or will be made publicly available. (occurrences: 1)

 ```xml title="publicationYear example"
 <publicationYear>2024</publicationYear>